MicrosoftDocs/sdk-api/sdk-api-src/content/synchapi/nf-synchapi-waitonaddress.md

 Windows Store apps developers may need to obtain synchronization.lib by installing the <a href="https://msdn.microsoft.com/en-US/windows/desktop/hh852363">Windows Software Development Kit (SDK) for Windows 8</a>.

 The <b>WaitOnAddress</b> function can be used by a thread to wait for a particular value to change from some undesired value to any other value. <b>WaitOnAddress</b> is more efficient than using the <a href="https://docs.microsoft.com/windows/desktop/api/synchapi/nf-synchapi-sleep">Sleep</a> function inside a <b>while</b> loop because <b>WaitOnAddress</b> does not interfere with the thread scheduler. <b>WaitOnAddress</b> is also simpler to use than an event object because it is not necessary to create and initialize an event and then make sure it is synchronized correctly with the value. <b>WaitOnAddress</b> is not affected by low-memory conditions, other than potentially waking the thread early as noted below.

+It looks like <b>WaitOnAddress</b> is burning Cpu cycles.
+GpuView trace shows the waiting thread is busy and occupying the cpu core.
+It is observed on Win10 18362, with both Intel Cpu and Amd Cpu.
+On the other side, using <b>WaitForSingleObject</b> does not have this issue.

 Any thread within the same  process that changes the value at the address on which threads are waiting should call <a href="https://docs.microsoft.com/windows/desktop/api/synchapi/nf-synchapi-wakebyaddresssingle">WakeByAddressSingle</a> to wake a single waiting thread or  <a href="https://docs.microsoft.com/windows/desktop/api/synchapi/nf-synchapi-wakebyaddressall">WakeByAddressAll</a> to wake all waiting threads.
 If <b>WakeByAddressSingle</b> is called, other waiting threads continue to wait.